 The company has come a long, long way from the days of the barf-inducing DK1 so it has a lot to be proud of with the impending release of the consumer Rift build.
-But as founder Palmer Luckey stated during the Oculus conference, "this is only the beginning" and I can’t wait to see what happens next.
+But as creator Palmer Luckey stated during the Oculus conference, "this is only the beginning" and I can’t wait to see what happens next.

 Hands on at CES 2015 and GDC 2015

 Update May 2015: We have a consumer Rift release date!
 Sort of.

 Oculus revealed it plans to start shipping the Rift to the general public in early 2016.
 It also teased what Rift will look like when it starts arriving for customers.
 Pre-orders open up later this year, though we still don’t have a price for the VR viewer yet.

 Even more details are due in the coming weeks, so stay tuned to this space for more on Oculus Rift.

 Hands on review continued below …

 Oculus didn’t announce a new SDK or final build of the Rift during GDC 2015, but there was a new demo on the show floor that we tried out.